 For further information regarding their location, opening hours and collections, please visit their Home Page.
 Collections held by the Office include:

 The Archive also has an online catalogue.

 Free parking is available at the Archive.
 The nearest mainline railway station to the Archive is Carlisle, but it is 2 miles away.
-Buses 60 and 60A from Carleton Clinic to Sandsfield Park stop near the Archive.
+Buses 60 and 60A from Carleton Clinic to Sandsfield Park stop near the Archive at Holmacres Drive.
 Buses 61 and 61A from Harraby to Morton Park, and Bus 104 from Carlisle, stop near the railway station.
 Bus 68 from Upperby to Belle Vue stops at Boundary Road.

 Use of a digital camera is permitted, but there is a charge for using this service.
 You are not allowed to take photographs of some documents because they are fragile and easily damaged.
 Use of flash is not permitted and a copyright declaration form must be filled out.

 Four computers are publicly accessible and provide access to some useful websites which include CASCAT, their online catalogue.

 The building is fully accessible, with wheelchair access to all areas.
 It also has a hearing loop.

 A refreshment area is accessible in the Archive, where you are welcome to eat your own food.
 A drinks machine is also available in this area.

 A research service is offered to anyone who is unable to visit in person.

 The Office is a member of the CARN (County Archive Research Network)